Quick CV Dropoff

 Send us your CV to be considered for one of our open roles

-Telephone interviews are continuing to grow in popularity and have widely become one of the key stages within the recruitment process.
-They’re useful for urgent roles that need filling quickly or for first stage interviews.
-However, these can be daunting for candidates who may not have much experience with interviewing over the phone.
+Telephone interviews have widely become one of the key stages within the recruitment process.
+They’re useful for urgent roles that need filling quickly or for first stage interviews to screen candidates.
+However, these can be daunting for those that may not have much experience with interviewing over the phone.

-You still need to prepare as you would for a normal face-to-face interview.
-Make sure you research the company, their vision, values as well as information about the person interviewing you - they will more than likely be on a 'Meet the team' section of the website.
+Take time to look at the company's vision and values as well as information about the person interviewing you - they will more than likely be on a 'Meet the team' section of the website.

-An obvious benefit of telephone interviews is the ability to review your CV whilst speaking to the interviewer.
-Consider keeping it by the phone so you are able to quickly take a look if you may need to.
+As previously mentioned, you can use your CV as a reference point whilst speaking to the interviewer.
+Consider keeping it by the phone so you are able to quickly take a look if you may need to, this may also help in calming your nerves - even if you don't use it!

 If you have a telephone interview the chances are that the employer is also speaking to a number of other candidates, so make sure you stand out.
 Think about why you should be invited to the next stage and what skills differentiate you from your competitors and get that across throughout the interview.